-Last year I shared my sewing room in Love Sewing magazine and thought it should definitely appear on the blog too!
 I hope you like this peek into my sewing space.
-I know how lucky I am to have a dedicated space to sew, and although it feels like an indulgence at times, it has made me so happy in the short year I’ve had it.
+I know how lucky I am to have a dedicated space to sew, and although it feels like an indulgence at times, it has made me so happy in the time I’ve had it.

-Forgive the low light in the pics, these were shot in Jan!
+Forgive the low light in the pics, some of the pictures were shot in Jan!
+I’m also changing things around a little!

 This room is on the middle floor of my townhouse in Leeds.
 It’s a great size room and is definitely nice and warm, but it doesn’t get the best light and the view isn’t the prettiest.
 I’ve done my best to make it look lovely inside instead.

 I’m fortunate to have several machines.
 The Janome SMD4000 is my main machine, then there’s the machine I learnt on – a Toyota Jeans Machine.
-I also have a Singer 14sh754 overlocker and two vintage Singer machines (a 1939 hand crank and a 1970s machine set into a table.
+I also have a Janome overlocker and three vintage Singer machines (a 1930s hand crank, a 1930s treadle and a 1970s machine set into a table.
 My dad is a great antique hunter!).
 Having all my machines in a row means bouncing between each is easy and I usually keep the Janome and Toyota threaded in different colours in case I need to work on multiple projects at once.

-Decorating is still a work in progress but the majority of my wall space is used for spool racks.
+Decorating is still a work in progress after 5 years but the majority of my wall space is used for spool racks.
 I chose polka dot wallpaper from Prestige Textiles (in Graphite – my first ever wallpapering attempt!
 Under the careful eye of my mum) as an eye-catching feature when you first enter.
 My most-used scissors hang from a pretty coat hook from BHS for easy access and fun quotes and pictures keep me smiling while I work.
 (Vintage decorative dressmaking stand, Korbond pear pin cushion, Sasse and Bell spool holder).
-A vintage sewing-themed calendar from SewDirect.co.uk adds retro inspiration and an illustrated portrait I was given for my birthday shows me wearing my favourite handmade dress (artist @andsmile).
-My plan is to frame some of my vintage patterns and add a bit more shelving space and then the room should be complete!
+Vintage prints and French sewing magazine covers adds retro inspiration and an illustrated portrait I was given for my birthday shows me wearing my favourite handmade dress (artist @andsmile).

 After years of working on my dining table and cutting out on the floor, it’s so nice to have a separate sewing space.
 I do miss Mr AR though, so we regularly run up and downstairs to see each other and take it in turns to brew up!